dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 # Build the GC

-We now need to build the GC thread, to clean up after us, outside of the realtime thread.
+We now need to build the GC that I promised we would build, to clean up after us, outside of the realtime thread.
 Sneak peak, once the GC is implemented, all we have to change is `UIThread::run`, in a very small way:

 ```rust